manifoldfinance/.github/CODE_OF_CONDUCT.md

 ## Social Rules

-Most projects have very few contributors, so in order to help facilitate getting contributors we enforce these social rules.
+Most projects have very few contributors, so in order to help facilitate getting contributors, we enforce these social rules.
 These rules are from Recurse.
-The Recurse Center is an educational retreat for programmers who want to become dramatically better with a community of peers doing the same You must give if you want to get • Contributors are an investment in the future of the project • Contributors pay back many times what you put in
+The Recurse Center is an educational retreat for programmers who want to become dramatically better with a community of peers doing the same You must give if you want to get • Contributors are an investment in the future of the project • Contributors pay back many times what you put in.
-Make it Easy to Contribute
+Make it easy to Contribute.

 [These rules are adopted from recurse.com/manual#sec-environment](https://www.recurse.com/manual#sec-environment)